Distributed controller synthesis for deadlock avoidance: Two locks per process

 In this section we study "exclusive@@sys" \tlss.
 These systems enjoy enough properties to be able to decide the deadlock avoidance control problem with "locally live" strategies in polynomial time.

-In an "exclusive@@sys" system, if a state has an outgoing $\get{t}$ transition, then all its outgoing transitions are labeled with $\get{t}$.
+Recall that in an "exclusive@@sys" system, if a state has an outgoing $\get{t}$ transition, then all its outgoing transitions are labeled with $\get{t}$.
 So in such a state the process is necessarily blocked until $t$ becomes available.

 Behaviors of exclusive systems have some special properties, see Lemma~\ref{lem:guardededges}.
-First, whenever a "strategy" allows a "strong edge" $\set{t_1} \spat \set{t_2}$ for a process $p$, it also allows a reverse "weak edge" $\set{t_2} \wpat \set{t_1}$.
+First, whenever a "strategy" has a "strong pattern" $\set{t_1} \spat \set{t_2}$ for a process $p$, it also allows a reverse "weak pattern" $\set{t_2} \wpat \set{t_1}$.
 This will imply that the "strong cycle" condition in our "deadlock schemes" can be satisfied automatically, because any "strong cycle" can be replaced by a reverse cycle of "weak edges".
 Second, all processes that have some pattern are "fragile".

 The above observations simplify the analysis of the "lock graph".
 First, we get a much simplified \NP\ argument (Proposition~\ref{prop:sigma-winning}).
 This allows us to eliminate guessing and obtain a \PTIME\ algorithm (Proposition~\ref{prop:winiffnoBTu}).